2019 Houston Astros season: Rest of August

-September
+On August 22, Abraham Toro made his major league debut, going 0-for-4 versus Detroit.
+The Astros won, 6 to 3, led by Gerrit Cole (15–5) blanking the Tigers on two hits over seven inning with 12 strikeouts, earning the victory and a game score of 84.
+Michael Brantley doubled and collected three hits and two RVI, and Alex Bregman homered (31) and had two hits and two RBI.

+Alex Bregman hit .404, with 14 doubles, 6 home runs, 31 RBI, and 1.235 OPS during the month of August.
+Bregman joined Hidalgo in September 2000 as the second Astro to hit .400, 14 doubles, and 30 RBI in the same month.
+Additionally this was Bregman's second month with at least 30 RBI (June 2018), joining Jeff Bagwell (6 times) as the second Astro with multiple 30-RBI months.

+Justin Verlander's no-hitter

 In the September 1 contest versus the Blue Jays at Rogers Centre, Verlander pitched his third career no-hitter, the second of the season for the Astros, and 13th in team history.
-He allowed one baserunner, a walk to Cavan Biggio in the first inning, and struck out 14 batters.
+He allowed one baserunner, a walk to Cavan Biggio (son of Astros Hall of Famer Craig Biggio) in the first inning, and struck out 14 batters.
 The Astros' only runs came on a two-run home run by Abraham Toro in the top of the ninth inning.
 This was also Verlander's second career no-hitter against the Blue Jays at the Rogers Centre, making him just the third pitcher of the modern era to no-hit the same team twice, and the first to pitch both no-hitters against the same team on the road.
 (Note: Verlander tossed his first no-hitter at the Rogers Centre on May 7, 2011, as a member of the Detroit Tigers.)
 He is the sixth pitcher to throw three or more no-hitters in his career.
-On September 7, Verlander continued his dominance, reaching 32 consecutive batters retired, a streak that established an Astros franchise record and was tied by teammate Ryan Pressly in 2022.
+Verlander fanned each of Bichette, Biggio, Justin Smoak, Rowdy Tellez, and Randal Grichuk more than once.
+Vladimir Guerrero Jr. was the only Blue Jay who resisted strikeout.

+The Blue Jays pitching were dominant as well, with opener Wilmer Font, Sam Gaviglio, and Zack Godley all combining to hurl scoreless ball against the Houston's lineup stacked with sluggers through the first eight frames.
+Former Astros closer Ken Giles assumed the top of the ninth.
+Alex Bregman led off with a popup that turned into a double when Biggio was unable to dive and secure the batted ball beyond first base.
+Rookie Yordan Alvarez struck out, and Aledmys Díaz, playing first base, lined out to center field, allowing Bregman to advance to third.
+The Canadian-born Toro then cranked a 1-and-1 offering from Giles deep to the left-center field bleachers to provide the Astros with a 2–0 advantage.